 If bereavement leave isn’t guaranteed at your company, asking for that time off can be uncomfortable.
 Luckily, most employers have a system for requesting bereavement leave, whether it’s done the same way as other time is requested off or by asking an HR representative directly.

 Not sure what steps to take?
-Most people prefer to ask about policies discreetly, in the interest of privacy, so try emailing your supervisor or HR department to set up a before or after hours meeting or phone call.
+Many people prefer to ask about policies discreetly, in the interest of privacy, so try emailing your supervisor or HR department to set up a before or after hours meeting or phone call.

-Some employers might be wary of employees abusing bereavement leave and require proof that it’s being used appropriately.
+- Unfortunately, some employers might be wary of employees abusing bereavement leave and require proof that it’s being used appropriately.
 While this might seem a little cold, just be prepared and have obituary information, funeral programs, or basic information on hand, just in case.

 The benefits of bereavement leave